pbayer83/academic-kickstart/content/home/workinprogress.md

 - Compliance with International Environmental Regulation: Installation-level Evidence from European Carbon Markets.

+- Government Interference in Information Production of International Organizations (with Lorenzo Crippa).

-- Climate Policy Costs and Backlash Against International Cooperation (with Federica Genovese).
+- Climate Policy Costs, Regional Politics and Backlash against International Cooperation (with Federica Genovese).

-- Emissions, Carbon Disclosure, and the U.S. EXIM Bank (with Jonas Bunte).
+- Carbon Disclosure, Environmental Regulation, and the U.S. EXIM Bank (with Jonas Bunte).

-- Big Crises, Small Wins: The Missed Opportunities of International Energy Transitions. (with Lorenzo Crippa and Federica Genovese).
+- Big Crises, Small Wins: The Missed Opportunities of International Energy Transitions (with Lorenzo Crippa and Federica Genovese).

-- Popular Support for Supranational Climate Policies--Evidence from Germany (with Lena Schaffer).
+- Popular Support for a Carbon Border Adjustment Mechanism: Evidence from four European Countries (with Lena Schaffer).

 - Is it all Cheap Talk?
 The Effects of International Climate Agreements on Domestic Political Debates (with Zac Greene and Christine Sylvester)

+- The Effect of Virtual Meeting Formats on Intergovernmental Negotiations: Evidence from IPCC Approval Sessions (with Lorenzo Crippa, Erlend Hermansen, and Hannah Hughes)